MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

     ```

     > [!NOTE]
     > If your code doesn't produce the output you expected, you can review the code in the **Solution** folder.
-You may need to adjust the prompt in the skprompt.txt file to produce more exact results.
+You may need to adjust the prompt in the `skprompt.txt` file to produce more exact results.

 Now you have a plugin that can convert an amount from one currency to another, and a prompt that can be used to parse the user's input into a format the `ConvertAmount` function can use.

-TODO tie it with the scenario
+This will allow users to easily convert currency amounts using your AI travel agent.

 ## Exercise 2: Automate plugin selection based on user intent